YamanSD/BitcoinPredictor/README.md

 4. Alpha Vantage
 5. Web Scraping

+### These various data sources (live and training) were then combined properly into a single Pandas Dataframe and used/saved.

 ## Installation

 1. Install the [TOR](https://www.torproject.org/download/) browser or provide alternative proxies in the `config.json`.